The Intervention Process for Addiction Treatment

 Confidentiality is very important when it comes to interventions.
 The patient should not have any possible way of finding out that an intervention is going to occur or that any intervention is being planned.
 Even though staging an intervention in a patient’s own residence may be the only way to ensure that the patient appears at the event, the patient should not know that an intervention has been planned until all members of the intervention team have arrived.
 If this means relying on a patient, who has become extremely irresponsible in general, to show up at another location, a professional can provide advice as to how to ensure that the addict does indeed attend the intervention.

 In addition, interventions should be carefully planned in advance.
 Professional leaders of interventions usually suggest that all participants write down or otherwise record everything they plan to say at the intervention.
 More importantly, they advise intervention teams to decide on goals before the actual intervention.
 If a family member has researched a particular treatment option, arrangements should be made to begin with that option as soon as the addict expresses willingness to start treatment.
 Television shows that depict a confessed addict being whisked away to a treatment center are actually quite realistic; a comfortable car should be waiting outside to take the patient to a residential rehabilitation clinic if this is indeed the planned final goal of the intervention.

 Interventions succeed in helping addicts when they are well-planned and everyone works toward common goals.
-Please call us at (800) 660-0896 or fill out our confidential contact form so that we can help you find a professional who has the right experience with interventions that will convince your loved one or colleague to immediately seek out the right addiction treatment.
+Please call us at 1-888-439-3435 Who Answers? or fill out our confidential contact form so that we can help you find a professional who has the right experience with interventions that will convince your loved one or colleague to immediately seek out the right addiction treatment.